-The CTO articulates into three tightly integrated projects, under the unifying theme of the quest for a deeper understanding of the multi-scale differentials in transport properties that accompany and in several ways define the evolution of malignancies.
+The Center for Transport Oncophysics (CTO) articulates into three tightly integrated projects under the unifying theme of the quest for a gaining a deeper understanding of the multi-scale differentials in transport properties that accompany — and, in several ways, define — the evolution of malignancies.
 These differentials manifest themselves with the emergence or the modulation of pathology-associated biophysical and biological barriers to transport.
 The operational corollary to the unifying basic science theme of this proposed CTO is the quest for innovative, physical science-based methodologies that afford the exploitation of these differentials for improved diagnostics and treatment of cancer.

 Project 1: Directed transport physics and multi-scale therapy of colon cancer liver metastasis

-Project Leaders: Mauro Ferrari Ph.D., Biana Godin Vilentchouk, Ph.D. and Kenji Yokoi, M.D., Ph.D.
+Project Leaders: Mauro Ferrari, PhD, Biana Godin Vilentchouk, PhD

-Cores: Each of the Three projects are supported by the following cores.
+Each of the three projects is supported by the following cores:

 - Core 1: BioMathematics Core.
 Core Leaders: Vittorio Cristini, PhD and Paolo Decuzzi, PhD